Yuta1986/Cine-Tracker/docs/PACKAGING_WINDOWS.md

 # Sprint 3 — Windows Packaging Plan (PyInstaller)

+For a user-facing “how to build/run” guide (devs vs testers vs packagers), see: `docs/BUILDING.md`.

 Target: ship a standalone Windows executable bundling:
 - Python + our `cinetracker` package
 - External binaries: `colmap.exe` (+ required DLLs) and `ffmpeg.exe` (+ DLLs if needed)